Theme

 Built for longer continuity

-The main point of interest is that ReMe targets two familiar agent limits at once: truncated context windows and stateless sessions.
+What readers may want to notice is that ReMe targets two familiar agent limits at once: truncated context windows and stateless sessions.
 That makes it notable for readers following more durable agent workflows.

 Availability